darwinia-network/docs/docs/node-operators/run-collator-node.md

 ## Download Snapshot

-It's important to note that there is a faster method to expedite the syncing process**.** You can achieve this by downloading the snapshot blockchain data and moving it to the current node database location and greatly speeding up the node sync process.
+It's important to note that there is a faster method to expedite the syncing process.
+You can achieve this by downloading the snapshot blockchain data and moving it to the current node database location and greatly speeding up the node sync process.
 Click [here](./snapshot.md) for more detailed instructions.

 ## Start The Collator Node